 - Pain and suffering

 - Lost earning capacity

 - Property damage

 You can also recover exemplary damages in a lawsuit.
-To be awarded, you must show clear and convincing evidence of the defendant’s malice, gross negligence, or fraud.
+You must show clear and convincing evidence of the defendant’s malice, gross negligence, or fraud to be awarded.

 Wrongful Death Lawsuit for Amputation in Motorcycle Accident

 You might be entitled to compensation if your loved one died from a fatal amputation injury after a motorcycle accident.
 You can file a wrongful death lawsuit if you are the surviving spouse, child, or parent.
 The personal representative of the deceased’s estate can pursue legal action if no surviving family members file within three months of the death unless any family requests them not to file suit.

 The money awarded in a wrongful death case compensates the surviving family for losses from the death, such as:

 - Mental pain and anguish surviving family experienced due to the death

 - Lost inheritance, including what the deceased could have saved and left to family members if they survived